huananfshi/16s_microbiome_analysis_workflow/README.md

 # 16s_microbiome_analysis_workflow
 ### An example to analyze 16s microbiome sequences for taxonomy and functional prediction.
+note: some codes can be simplified.
+There are several repeated steps that can be combined if run this workflow in order.
 1. required package:
   * Python: `scipy`, `pands`, `statsmodels`
   * R: `vegan`, `DADA2`, `ALDEx2`, `biomformat`, `ComplexHeatmap`, `RColorBrewer`